Anglo-Soviet invasion of Iran: Background

-In 1925, after years of civil war, turmoil, and foreign intervention, Persia became unified under the rule of Reza Pahlavi, who performed a coup d'état against the Qajar dynasty (1789–1925) which presided over a divided and isolated Persia.
-He later crowned himself as Reza Shah that same year.
-In 1935, Reza Shah asked foreign delegates to use Iran, the historical name of the country that was also used by its native people, in formal correspondence.
-Reza Shah commenced an ambitious program of economic, cultural, and military modernization.
+In 1921, Reza Khan Pahlavi performed a coup d'état against the Qajar dynasty (1789–1925).
+He later overthrew the ruling dynasty in 1925 and crowned himself as Reza Shah that same year.
+He commenced an ambitious program of economic, cultural, and military modernization.
 Reza Shah's regime established schools, built infrastructure, modernized cities, and expanded transportation networks.
 The Shah pursued a foreign policy of neutrality, but depended on Western financing in order to finance his ambitious modernization projects.

 In early 1940, as Britain was involved in war with Germany in North Africa, it grew concerned about German access to the Persian Gulf, especially in light of Germany's non-aggression pact with the Soviet Union.
 The British began to accuse Iran of supporting Nazism and of being pro-German.
-Although Reza Shah declared neutrality at an early stage of World War II, Iran assumed greater strategic importance to the British government, which feared that the Abadan Refinery (of the UK-owned Anglo-Iranian Oil Company) might fall into German hands.
+Indeed, Reza Shah had developed great sympathy for the Nazi cause.
+Although Reza Shah declared neutrality at an early stage of World War II, he clearly tilted towards Germany, and allowed hundreds of German agents to operate inside Iran.
+Iran assumed great strategic importance to the British government, which feared that the Abadan Refinery (of the UK-owned Anglo-Iranian Oil Company) might fall into German hands.
 Refining eight million tons of oil in 1940, the refinery made a crucial contribution to the Allied war effort.
 Relations between Britain and Iran had been strained since 1931 when the Shah unilaterally cancelled the D'Arcy Concession – a 1901 agreement that had given the Anglo-Iranian Oil Company the exclusive right to prospect for Iranian oil for 60 years, with Iran receiving 16 percent of the net profit.
 Led by the Shah, the Iranian imperial government accused the Company of undercutting its share of the profit by clandestinely reinvesting new capital into subsidiary companies, and thus excluding a significant sum from the annual capital gain calculation.
 Though the Shah promptly renegotiated a second concession with the Anglo-Iranian Company – with terms that better protected the Iranians' stake – the diplomatic conflict created an impression that the Shah was hostile to British oil interests.